-- The type of the grit is “coarse” which is the best choice.
+- The type of grit is “coarse” which is the best choice.

-- Composed with aluminium oxide which ensures the fine friction.
+- Composed of aluminum oxide which ensures fine friction.

 - You can use water as the sharpening lubricant with it.

-- Any type of tool can be sharpen with it.
+- Any type of tool can be sharpened with it.